Robert James Harlan: California Gold Rush and move to Cincinnati

 Robert's de facto emancipation was illegal and may have become a political liability for his master by the late 1840s.
-On September 18, 1848, James Harlan went to the Franklin County, Kentucky, Courthouse to free Robert.
+On September 18, 1848, James Harlan went to the Franklin County, Kentucky, Courthouse to formally free Robert.
 James continued to hold slaves after that date, with fourteen slaves appearing in his household in the 1850 census.
-James would die in 1863, but Robert and James' sons continued to be in contact, and James Harlan, Jr. looked to Robert for financial assistance in the 1880s.
+James would die in 1863, but Robert continued to be in contact with James' sons; James Harlan Jr. looked to Robert for financial assistance in the 1880s.

 In 1848 or 1849, Harlan moved to California to seek his fortune.
 He opened a trading store with $2,000 he had made selling his horses.
-He was very successful in California, amassing about $50,000 dollars.
+He was very successful in California, amassing about $50,000.
 He then moved to Cincinnati, achieving the goal he and his mother had for themselves many years before.
 At some point before moving to England, he paid a visit to James Harlan's family in Harrodsburg.
 James' wife showed Robert a letter James had from Robert's mother which had been written fourteen years earlier at Point Confee, Louisiana.
 Robert traveled to that place and learned that his mother had been sold back on the Attakapas.
 He met his mother there and purchased her freedom.
 However, she was married to the plantation foreman and preferred to stay with her husband rather than return North.

 Harlan began working as a benefactor for black people in Cincinnati, becoming a trustee of the colored schools there and negotiating with Nicholas Longworth, Esq. for the building of the Eastern District School.
 He speculated in Cincinnati real estate and earned enough to purchase Bull's First Class Photographic and Daguerreotype Gallery where he employed a number of well known photographers including Charles Waldeck, James Landy, and Leon Van Loo.
 In 1851, he visited the World's Fair in London.
 About this time, he was or considered himself technically owned by James Harlan, although he was wealthier than the slave owner and had been freed a few years earlier.
 Robert returned to Kentucky and paid James $500 for his freedom.
 In Cincinnati, his fortune continued to grow, but in 1859 Harlan desired to escape the discrimination he felt in America and move to England to race horses.